sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ## Challenge

-Have our model rotate on it's own independently of the the camera. *Hint: you'll need another matrix for this.*
+Have our model rotate on its own independently of the camera. *Hint: you'll need another matrix for this.*

 <WasmExample example="tutorial6_uniforms"></WasmExample>